 Liberal Democrat Parliamentary Candidate for Watford Cllr Ian Stotesbury has called for a new secondary school for local residents to deal with current school places crisis affecting Watford.

-The statistics also showed that only 56% of Watford parents got their first choice secondary school, which was considerably lower than many other parts of Hertfordshire, including in neighbouring Three Rivers and St Albans.
+The statistics also showed that only 56% of Watford children got their first choice secondary school, which was considerably lower than many other parts of Hertfordshire, including in neighbouring Three Rivers and St Albans.
 That meant 44% of local people were left without their preferred choice school.

 Cllr Ian Stotesbury, Liberal Democrat Parliamentary Candidate for Watford said, ‘More and more families are choosing to move to Watford, Abbots Langley and the surrounding areas which is a great thing.
 However, many parents are telling me that they are struggling to get their children into their first choice schools.
 The challenges in getting secondary school places is something that is a real concern for parents living in both Watford and the surrounding areas.